 excess of abnormally increased TAs, and later menarche were each associated statistically with. relatively lower BMIs.

-In interpreting their findings, Grivas et al. suggested that severe TAs involve a genetically-determined selectively increased hypothalamic sensitivity to leptin with asymmetry as an adverse hormetic response (hormesis).
+In interpreting their findings, Grivas et al. speculatively applied to TAs the autonomic component of the double neuro-osseous pathogenetic theory for girls with AIS, Grivas et al. suggested that severe TAs involve a genetically-determined selectively increased hypothalamic sensitivity to leptin with asymmetry as an adverse hormetic response (hormesis).
 TAs are viewed putatively as being expressed bilaterally via the sympathetic nervous system to produce left-right asymmetry in ribs and/or vertebrae leading to severe TA when beyond the capacity of postural mechanisms of the somatic nervous system to control the shape distortion of the trunk.
 Possible epigenetic mechanisms were not considered.